kmarkus/microblx/docs/user/getting_started.rst

   trigger based on external events.
 The `trig_utils` functions (see `./libubx/trig_utils.h`) make this straightforward.

-- **dynamic block interface**: sometimes the type or length of the port data is not static but depends on configuration values themselves.
-This is almost always the case for iblocks
+- **dynamic block interface**: sometimes the type or length of port data is not static but depends on configuration values.
+This is almost always the case for iblocks, which use the canonical configs ``type_name`` and ``data_len`` to configure their port types at runtime.